The great thing about the app business is there are many ways to monetise an app. You can earn handsomely from having your own app.

 You pay a one-off licence fee, and a small monthly commitment and a cut of profits and we develop your app and mentor you to success.

-This is one of our favourites, add value to your users with amazing tools and they will happily subscribe to your premium subscriptions.
+Freemium is one of our favourites, add value to your users with amazing tools and they will happily subscribe to your premium subscriptions.
 The great thing about apps is that you can give people a ‘little’ but enough to serve them leaving them with a need/desire to purchase an upgraded version.
+It’s a great way to monetise an app as it develops, rather than just at the point of sign up.

 Partnering with advertisers, who will provide rewards to your users when they complete certain in-app actions is known as sponsorship.